What is SDLC?

 This SDLC model is documentation-intensive, with earlier phases documenting what need be performed in the subsequent phases.

 The incremental model is not a separate model.
 It is essentially a series of waterfall cycles.
 The requirements are divided into groups at the start of the project.
 For each group, the SDLC model is followed to develop software.
-The SDLC process is repeated, with each release adding more functionality until all requirements are met.
+The SDLC life cycle process is repeated, with each release adding more functionality until all requirements are met.
 In this method, every cycle act as the maintenance phase for the previous software release.
 Modification to the incremental model allows development cycles to overlap.
 After that subsequent cycle may begin before the previous cycle is complete.

 In this type of SDLC model testing and the development, the phase is planned in parallel.
-So, there are verification phases on the side and the validation phase on the other side.
+So, there are verification phases of SDLC on the side and the validation phase on the other side.
 V-Model joins by Coding phase.

 Agile methodology is a practice which promotes continue interaction of development and testing during the SDLC process of any project.
 In the Agile method, the entire project is divided into small incremental builds.
 All of these builds are provided in iterations, and each iteration lasts from one to three weeks.

 The spiral model is a risk-driven process model.
-This SDLC model helps the team to adopt elements of one or more process models like a waterfall, incremental, waterfall, etc.
+This SDLC testing model helps the team to adopt elements of one or more process models like a waterfall, incremental, waterfall, etc.

 This model adopts the best features of the prototyping model and the waterfall model.
 The spiral methodology is a combination of rapid prototyping and concurrency in design and development activities.